peterstansfeld/palavo/README.md

 ### PIO-Assisted* Logic Analyser with VGA Output

 Palavo uses the PIO (Programmable Input Output) feature of Raspberry Pi's RP2040 or RP2350 microcontroller to capture the state of its GPIO pins over time.
-Palavo then displays those captured states on a VGA monitor.
+It then displays those captured states on a VGA monitor.
 Calling Palavo a logic analyser is a bit of a stretch, as it does very little analysis, but it does allow the user, via a simple interface, to analyse the logic themselves.
 The user interface is controlled using a serial terminal (on a PC), a keyboard to serial terminal adapter, and/or an infra-red remote control.
-The user can specify which GPIO pins to capture, the frequency at which they should be captured, which GPIO pin to use as the trigger pin to start the capturing, and what type of trigger that should be.
+The user can specify which GPIO pins to capture, the frequency at which they should be captured, which GPIO pin to use to trigger the capture, and what type of trigger that should be.

+When using hardware with the RP2350, Palavo can be configured to also output DVI.
+I thought about changing the project name to Palavodo, but decided against it.

-This project was inspired by, and uses code from, Raspberry Pi's [Logic Analyser example in the SDK.](https://github.com/raspberrypi/pico-examples/tree/master/pio/logic_analyser) as well as Hunter Adams' [PIO-Based VGA Graphics Driver for RP2040](https://github.com/vha3/Hunter-Adams-RP2040-Demos/blob/master/VGA_Graphics/README.md).
+The project was inspired by, and uses code from, Raspberry Pi's [Logic Analyser example in the SDK.](https://github.com/raspberrypi/pico-examples/tree/master/pio/logic_analyser) as well as Hunter Adams' [PIO-Based VGA Graphics Driver for RP2040](https://github.com/vha3/Hunter-Adams-RP2040-Demos/blob/master/VGA_Graphics/README.md), and Raspberry Pi's [DVI Out HSTX Encoder example for the Pico 2.](github.com/raspberrypi/pico-examples/tree/master/hstx/dvi_out_hstx_encoder)

 The VGA output uses a resolution of 640 x 480 with 6-bit colour (2 red, 2 green, 2 blue).
 It can use either HSYNC (horizontal sync) and VSYNC (vertical sync) or, to save a GPIO pin, CSYNC (combined sync).
 Not all VGA monitors support CSYNC, but many do.
 More details about CSYNC can be found on this [HDRetrovision blog post](https://www.hdretrovision.com/blog/2018/10/22/engineering-csync-part-1-setting-the-stage).